KhronosGroup/gltf-asset-auditor/README.md

 **_pbrColorRange?: { minimum?: number }_** (30)

-The min/max luminosity value of every pixel in every texture image.
+The min/max luminosity value of every pixel in the diffuse texture images.
 For the rendering engine to be able to add or subtract light from the texture, additional headroom should be available.

 ### Dimensions Power of Two